Relive the past, make a memory

 More than just a military outpost, Fort Mackinac served as a home for soldiers and their families and eventually the headquarters for Mackinac National Park, where tourists to the island visited the great fortress on the bluff, much like they do today.

 Located on Mackinac Island.
-Open for the 2013 Season.
+Closed for the season.
+Reopen May 5, 2014

 Phone: (906) 847-3328